StoreHost/Mocis.SH/readme.md

-# M.O.C.I.S
+# Mocis
-Welcome to the M.O.C.I.S Installer.
+Welcome to the Mocis Linux Installer.

 # For what is our Script Designed?
 Easy installation of common and not so common Packages, Services and much more.